wjc-van-es/DataAnalysisWithPythonAndPySpark/doc/da-pyspark-ch06-multidim-data.md

 # only containing the fields (columns) we are interested in
 reduced_show_schema = T.StructType(
     [
-        T.StructField("id", T.StringType()),
+        T.StructField("id", T.StringType(), nullable=False),
-        T.StructField("name", T.StringType()),
+        T.StructField("name", T.StringType(), nullable=False),
         T.StructField(
             "_embedded",
             T.StructType(
                 [
                     T.StructField(
-                        # here we apply the StructType defined earlier and assigned to episode_schema variable to become
+                        # here we apply the StructType defined earlier and assigned to episode_schema
-                        # the type of the elements of the array
+                        # variable to become the type of the elements of the array
                         "episodes", T.ArrayType(episode_schema)
                     )
                 ]